On determinantal equations for curves and Frobenius split hypersurfaces: Introduction

 {\mathcal{E}}

-As one learns from (\cite{beauville00,beauville17}), in modern parlance, the question of whether $X$ is or is not a determinantal hypersurface reduces to finding a coherent sheaf $\sE$ on the ambient projective space with a certain type of a (minimal) resolution; the matrix $M=M_\sE$ is a part of this resolution datum.
-More precisely the question reduces to finding an arithmetically Cohen-Macaulay coherent sheaf $\sE$ on $\P^n$ (with some additional properties).
-The matrix $M_\sE$ is well-defined up to a choice of coordinates and generators and up to these choices $M$ is an invariant of the isomorphism class of $\sE$.
-However the coherent sheaf $\sE$ which provides determinantal equations is seldom unique so there are many such (inequivalent) determinantal representations of $X$ each depending on the isomorphism class of the coherent sheaf $\sE$ giving rise to it.
+More generally, one can ask, when does there exist a matrix $M$ of homogeneous polynomials in the coordinates of $\pnn$ and of degrees strictly less than that of $G$ such that $\det(M)=G^m$ for some integer $m\geq 1$.
+If this weaker condition holds, then I will say that $X$ is a \emph{set theoretic determinantal hypersurface}.
+[1]{{\rm Pfaff}(#1)} If the entries of $M$ are linear (resp. quadratic, cubic, etc.) homogeneous polynomials then one says that $X$ is a linear (resp. quadratic, cubic, etc.) (set theoretic) determinantal hypersurface.
+If the matrix $M$ has entries of bounded degrees then one says that \emph{$X$ is a bounded (set theoretic) determinantal hypersurface}.
+If the matrix $M$ is skew-symmetric and if $\pfaff M=G^m$ then one says that $X$ is a \emph{(set theoretic) Pfaffian determinantal hypersurface} (recall that the Pfaffian $\pfaff{M}$ of a skew-symmetric matrix satisfies $\det(M)=\pfaff{M}^2$).

-There are weaker variants of this question: when does there exist a matrix $M$ of homogeneous polynomials in the coordinates of $\pnn$ such that $\det(M)=G^m$ for some integer $m\geq 1$.
-If this weaker condition holds then I will say that $X$ is a \emph{set theoretic determinantal hypersurface}.
-The problem of whether or not a given hypersurface is a set theoretic determinantal hypersurface also has a translation in terms of finding a coherent sheaf with a resolution of a suitable sort and again the coherent sheaf which provides such a representation is not unique.
+One learns from (\cite{beauville00,beauville2018}) that, in modern parlance, the question of whether $X$ is or is not a determinantal hypersurface reduces to finding a coherent sheaf $\sE$ on the ambient projective space with a certain type of a (minimal) resolution; the matrix $M=M_\sE$ is a part of this resolution datum.
+More precisely, the question reduces to finding an arithmetically Cohen-Macaulay coherent sheaf $\sE$ (with some additional properties) on $\P^n$.
+The matrix $M_\sE$ is well-defined up to a choice of coordinates and generators and, up to these choices, $M_{\sE}$ is an invariant of the isomorphism class of $\sE$.
+However, the isomorphism class of the coherent sheaf $\sE$ which provides determinantal equations is seldom unique so there are many such (inequivalent) determinantal representations of $X$.